vinhnguyen82/jekyll-now/_posts/2016-10-22-Nineth-week.md

 ---

 <b>What did you do this past week?</b><br>
-We completed the project's website.
+We set up the project's website.
 I learned many new stuffs, like Bootstrap, SQL, how to set up Digital Ocean, how to set up a new website's database and how to query through the database.
 Those new stuffs are so interesting and so useful.
 I'm addicted to Bootstrap now I cannot wait to use it on my new personal website.

 <b>What's in your way?</b><br>
 We still have some issues with the website and I'm not quite satisfied with it.
 I think we need to make a lot of changes for the second phase which dues in two weeks.
 New material which are necessary for the project are tremendous and took so much of my time, since I had to learn a lot to understand what my teammates are doing and help them in some ways.
 I hope that would pay me off in the near future.